naim-mr/function/README.md

      -ast                               run the analysis on the abstract-syntax-tree instead of the control-flow-graph, note that in that case function calls and goto/break/continue are not supported -dot                               print out control-flow-graph and decision trees in graphviz dot format
+# Vulnerability
+Automatic detection of potentially vulnerable variables that could be controlled to violate a CTL property of programs can be done using the option:

+	 -vulnerability

+This analyzes output sets of potentially vulnerable variable, sets of definitely non-vulnerable variables.
+It also provides sufficient constraints on the vulnerable variables that "protect" the program and ensure the property.
 ## Benchmark:
 To reproduce the benchmarks of the analysis you have to call :
 	`./script/runtest.sh .`